 Video Is The New Photo: Use And Abuse Live Or Recorded Video

 Blogs, Myspace and Facebook all started as being text-based social media channels and have now evolved.
-Newcomers in the social network app world are very photo-focused (Instagram, Tumblr…) and now, more video-focused (Instagram Videos, Vine, Youtube, Snapchat, Periscope, etc.)
+Newcomers in the social network app world are very photo-focused (Instagram, Tumblr…) and now, more video-focused (Instagram Videos, TikTok, Youtube, Snapchat, etc.)

-It is moving slowly because people suck at taking good videos and smartphone only just now improved their camera for high-definition video shooting, but it is coming.
-It is up to you if you want to be part of it and move first or if you prefer to watch other succeed and be late at the party by joining in five years later.
+It is moving slowly because people suck at taking good videos and smartphone-only just now improved their camera for high-definition video shooting, but it is coming.
+It is up to you if you want to be part of it and move first or if you prefer to watch others succeed and be late at the party by joining five years later.

 Inform & Entertain: Post Original, Unique & Valuable Content

-Your audience and people in general wants one of these two things: escapism, or value.
-People, when clicking on your post or paying attention at what you say, want to escape their daily routine and be entertained, or they want to know more.
+Your audience and people, in general, want one of these two things: escapism, or value.
+People, when clicking on your post or paying attention to what you say, want to escape their daily routine and be entertained, or they want to know more.
 Knowing more means several things: they can just be curious and interested in what you say because they learn stuff, or they just want to know what you dog, and how you do it.

 Your content, if similar to what every other breeder posts, will be boring and certainly not entertaining or informative.
 It may not even be noticed as nowadays, more than ever, people scan their feed and screen and automatically detect what they want to focus on.
 So you must be original and unique in what you offer.
 That is just to reach the first step of grabbing your audience’s attention on the spot.

 Once they pay attention to you, oh god, do not disappoint them!
 You are a tap away from falling into their oblivion.
 The substance of what they lay their eyes on must be worth their time.
 It must be funny, or exciting, or interesting, or just awesome enough to make them feel like you were worth their attention.